rogercusco/coursera_project/README.md

 #Introduction:

 This repository contains R code ("run_analysis.R") that downloads and processes a dataset on Human Activity Recognition Using Smartphones.
+The script outputs a txt file containing a tidy dataset described in the CodeBook.md.
+The script requires that you have the plyr package installed in R.

-It also contains a CodeBook.md that provides detailed information on the variables being analyzed and a txt file (averages_dataset.txt) containing the data set that results from the analysis.
+The repository also contains a CodeBook.md that provides detailed information on the input and output data used and produced in the script.
+A sample of tidy dataset that should be obtained from running the R code is also provided (averages_dataset.txt).

 #What the script does: